wangjun-microsoft/Cognitive-Documentation/Content/en-us/Speech/GetStarted/GetStartedCSharpWin10.md

 Additionally, the SpeechRecognizer object itself includes a HypothesisGenerated event that is triggered every time partial results (or hypothesis) of the recognition is available before the final recognition results are produced.
 This event applies to both short phrase and continuous speech recognition sessions.
 Partial recognition results are passed as an argument to any handlers attached to the event.

-### Step 3: Deploying and Running your application
+### Step 3: Deploying and running your application
 This part describes some of the necessary steps for successfully running the speech recognition feature in your app.

-1. Add the “Microphone” capability in your project’s Package.appxmanifest (see the sample project for reference)
+1. Add the **Microphone** capability in your project’s Package.appxmanifest (see the example project for reference)
-2. If you run the app on Windows 10 Mobile, enable the speech recognition service on your Windows Phone device or the emulator by going to **Settings** > **Privacy** > **Speech, inking & typing**, and enabling the “**Get to know me**” feature.
+2. If you run the app on Windows 10 Mobile, enable the speech recognition service on your Windows Phone device or the emulator by going to **Settings** > **Privacy** > **Speech, inking & typing**, and enabling the **Get to know me** feature.

       On desktop and other Windows 10 universal devices, you will receive a prompt on starting the application, asking permission to use the speech recognition service.

-In conclusion, we should note that this tutorial and the sample project provided here only illustrates basic functionality of the [Windows.Media.SpeechRecognition API](https://msdn.microsoft.com/en-us/library/windows.media.speechrecognition.aspx).
+In conclusion, we should note that this tutorial and the example project provided here only illustrates basic functionality of the [Windows.Media.SpeechRecognition API](https://msdn.microsoft.com/en-us/library/windows.media.speechrecognition.aspx).
 These APIs offer a much richer set of features that we encourage you to explore through the API documentation on MSDN.